An introduction to PMDD

-Oral Contraceptives: The most common answer to any premenstrual problems, oral contraceptives are usually taken to reduce PMS symptoms and to regulate your hormones throughout the month.
+- Oral contraceptives: The most common answer to any premenstrual problems, oral contraceptives are usually taken to reduce PMS symptoms and to regulate your hormones throughout the month.
 However, not every variant is compatible with your body, so you may have to try a few different types before you settle on a pill that is suitable for you

-Serotonin Inhibitors: Serotonin inhibitors, or SSRI’s, are generally used to treat psychological conditions such as OCD, PTSD or phobias.
+- Selective serotonin reuptake inhibitors: Selective serotonin reuptake inhibitors, or SSRI’s, are generally used to treat psychological conditions such as OCD, PTSD or phobias.
 The treatment works by increasing the serotonin levels present in the brain, impacting upon our emotions and moods.
 Since it is suspected that PMDD can be linked to lowered levels of serotonin, SSRI is often prescribed by doctors to alleviate symptoms of PMDD

 - Anti-depressants: Anti-depressant drugs are often taken by those who suffer from Depression.
 They are commonly prescribed with PMDD because of the negative impact the disorder can have upon our moods and emotions.
 However, anti-depressants can often trigger a whole host of side-effects and not all of them are compatible with your body.